 Note that Cov$(D_{ij}, C_{ij}) > 0$ since $D_{ij} \not\!\perp\!\!\!\perp C_{ij}$.
-The value for the covariance could be simulated, but for simplicity we chose to ignore this dependence and do not include the covariance term in the final approximation.
+The value for the covariance could be simulated, but for simplicity we ignore this dependence and do not include the covariance term in the final approximation.

 Again, a second order Taylor series expansion can be used as a more precise approximation of the mean.
 Using the same equations introduced in the previous section, the second order Taylor approximation for the directed overlap mean is